Padre Pio: Priesthood

+Arrival at San Giovanni Rotondo

-On 4 September 1916, however, Pio was ordered to return to his community life.
+On 4 September 1916, Pio was ordered to return to his community life.
 He moved to an agricultural community, Our Lady of Grace Capuchin Friary, located in the Gargano Mountains in San Giovanni Rotondo in the Province of Foggia.
 At that time the community numbered seven friars.
 He remained at San Giovanni Rotondo until his death in 1968, except for a period of military service.
-In the priesthood, Padre Pio was known to perform a number of successful conversions to Catholicism.
+During his priesthood, Padre Pio was known to have performed a number of successful conversions to Catholicism.

 Pio was devoted to rosary meditations.
 He compared weekly confession to dusting a room weekly, and recommended the performance of meditation and self-examination twice daily: once in the morning, as preparation to face the day, and once again in the evening, as retrospection.
 His advice on the practical application of theology he often summed up in his now famous quote: "pray, hope, and don't worry".
 He directed Christians to recognize God in all things and to desire above all things to do the will of God.

-Many people who heard of him traveled to San Giovanni Rotondo to meet him and confess to him, ask for help, or have their curiosity satisfied.
-Pio's mother died at the village around the convent in 1928.
+Many people who heard of him travelled to San Giovanni Rotondo to meet him and confess to him, ask for help, or have their curiosity satisfied.
+Pio's mother died in the village around the convent in 1928.
 Later, in 1938, Pio had his elderly father Grazio live with him.
 His brother Michele also moved in.
 Pio's father lived in a little house outside the convent, until his death in 1946.